-After an accident, auto insurance policyholders can file a claim to their insurance company to request compensation for damage.
-Filing a claim is beneficial when the out-of-pocket cost of damage exceeds your policy's deductible and can help pay for property damage, medical expenses, loss of salary due to missed work and even legal fees, depending on your coverage.
+After an accident, auto insurance policyholders can file a claim to request compensation for damage.
+Filing a claim is beneficial when your out-of-pocket cost exceeds the policy's deductible and can help pay for property damage, medical expenses, loss of salary due to missed work and even legal fees, depending on your coverage.
 You should always read your policy or contact your insurance agent or provider to understand exactly what's covered under your plan.

 What is a car insurance claim?

 A car insurance claim is a request for reimbursement from an insurance company for the costs of damage or injury in an auto accident.

 There are several types of auto insurance coverage that address different incidents.
 You can’t file a claim unless you have coverage for the specific incident in question.
 Common coverages include:

 - Liability insurance covers damage to an individual from accidents in which you are at fault.
 Liability insurance covers both bodily injury (BI), or physical harm to another driver or passenger, and property damage (PD), such as vehicle or structural damage.
 Some amount of liability insurance is required in every state except New Hampshire.

 - Personal injury protection (PIP) and Medical Payments (MedPay) coverage offer bodily injury reimbursement for the costs of harm to you or your passengers in an accident, regardless of who was at fault.
 PIP may also cover lost wages due to missed work.